 While Mintos’ loan originators offer a lot of different investment opportunities you have to make a strategic choice on how safe you want your portfolio to be.
 I have given my investment strategy here and you are welcome to replicate the strategy to your own benefits.
 If you disagree with my strategy, please leave a comment below of what you have changed, or what you think of changing.

-I hope you gained some insight on how to interpret Mintos’ loan originators.
+I hope you gained some insight into how to interpret Mintos’ loan originators.
 If you have any questions regarding my strategy, feel free to make a comment and I shall reply as quick as possible.

 Explorer P2P has made their own rating for each loan originator on Mintos.
 You can check their rating if you want a second opinion on Mintos’ own rating system.